Though I love paella Valenciana, if I want to make my own I have to do it in the privacy of my own home with no Valencianos to witness me in the act. Valencia’s seriously believe you have to be Valencian to make a decent paella – It’s impossible, impossible, for a guiri (foreigner) to make a decent

-Regular readers of this column will know that, though I love paella Valenciana, if I want to make my own I have to do it in the privacy of my own home with no Valencianos to witness me in the act.
+## Though I love paella Valenciana, if I want to make my own I have to do it in the privacy of my own home with no Valencianos to witness me in the act.
 Valencia’s seriously believe you have to be Valencian to make a decent paella – It’s impossible, impossible, for a guiri (foreigner) to make a decent paella!
 Paella Valenciana is sacred, really.
 I even have a friend whose parents lived in Paris for many years and couldn’t get their Sunday paella to taste right, so when they came to Valencia for family holidays, or when friends from here were visiting them in Paris, they always took Valencia water with them, for the paella – And you cannot play around with a Paella Valenciana…It is always made with chicken and rabbit, and is nearly always eaten at lunchtime…

 I now make a very good Arroz Meloso de Mariscos (soupy rice withe seafood, meloso means honey-ish) I know it’s good because my daughter’s partner, a Valencian, has not only told me it is, but always requests it on visits to our home!

 And I’m here to tell you that after our second visit to the ‘Escuela de Arroces y Paella Valenciana’ (the school of rice and Paella Valenciana) in the Barrio del Carmen, we are really pretty good at the classic chicken and rabbit paella.
-No more will I submit to our Valencian guests taking over, as they have in the past, the cooking of what they think will be a second-rate paella!We last visited the “escuela” in 2015 when there were just five of us taking the tutorial.
+No more will I submit to our Valencian guests taking over, as they have in the past, the cooking of what they think will be a second-rate paella!We last visited the “escuela”when there were just five of us taking the tutorial.
 D and I, a Japanese couple and an American lady who were coincidentally at a convention at the UPV (the University of Valencia) but had not previously met.

 This time, as we approached, there was a crowd of female cyclists in the narrow street in front of the restaurant, trying to secure their bikes to the bars of the windows of a building opposite.
 We were meeting B, who arrived at the same time as us, on the stroke of 10 am by the Miguelete- the cathedral bell.
 There were 21 cyclists – all Dutch.
 We left them to sort the bikes and entered, where we met 2 couples.
 An English couple visiting Valencia for his birthday and two more Dutch ladies, sisters, in the city to chill…